Frost & Sullivan Recognizes Innovaccer For Enabling Value-Based Care With Its AI And Advanced Analytics

-SAN ANTONIO, Feb.
-12, 2024 /PRNewswire/ -- After evaluating the revenue cycle management (RCM) industry, Frost & Sullivan announces that Innovaccer is the winner of the 2024 North American Technology Innovation Leadership Award for healthcare value-based care delivery excellence.
+SAN ANTONIO, TX. – February 12, 2024 – After evaluating the revenue cycle management (RCM) industry, Frost & Sullivan announces that Innovaccer is the winner of the 2024 North American Technology Innovation Leadership Award for healthcare value-based care delivery excellence.
 Known for its innovative artificial intelligence (AI)-powered applications, the Innovaccer data platform provides the foundation for healthcare organizations to team members focus on high-value tasks and prioritize cases with the most significant impact on outcomes and revenue for resolution.
 While excelling in optimizing coding for VBC contracts, it distinguishes itself as a platform company that actively engages with healthcare ecosystem stakeholders.

 Innovaccer offers a range of prescriptive and predictive analytics tools that are embedded in workflows to help value-based care organizations achieve a laser-sharp focus on improving risk coding and quality outcomes and reducing costs by prioritizing time and resources.
 The company's finance and contract management solutions help providers track and enhance revenue cycle performance for healthcare providers.
 It minimizes revenue loss, providing a comprehensive and efficient approach to managing claims and improving revenue integrity.